annoyingmouse/cv/index.md

 ### Specialises in

 HTML, CSS and JS - with an emphasis on Vue, but an abiding appreciation of Vanilla JS.
-I have used TypeScript and React as well as Angular, but not to the extent that I’ve used Vue.
+I have used TypeScript and React as well as Angular, but not to the same extent.
 Please do check my [GitHub profile](https://github.com/annoyingmouse).
 On the backend, I have also worked with Node and PHP.

 ## Occupation